Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 20 - Transformer block.
 The model uses Residual Connections and Layer Normalization to keep the math stable, allowing data to flow through safely without degrading.
 Weak point :
   This code has no concept of word order, so there can be misunderstanding quite often.

+*Day 21 - The positional encoder.
+It solves the previous day code problem by give all word a value for its position in the sentence.
+Weak point :
+  It doesnt have any, but it can improve a lot as there is heavily maths used so the code is not easily understandable.